-The application for international internships starting in summer and fall 2021 is now open!
+The application for international internships is possible throughout the entire year with a peak of internships coming in from February to April!
 Applicants will be asked to submit an initial online application as well as supporting documents (transcripts, proof of enrollment, letter(s) of recommendation, etc.).
-The online application and supporting documents, as well as the $100 application fee are due by December 1st, 2021.
+The USD 100 registration fee gives access to all available internships for an entire year after payment.

 Each January, the global IAESTE network meets for the Annual Conference, where member countries meet to exchange internship offers.
-A list of international internship offers is published for all applicants to review during the last week in January.
-After viewing the list of available internships, applicants can submit a ranked list of up to 5 internship opportunities.
-The IAESTE U.S. selection committee reviews each student’s application and internship preferences, and conducts interviews with the top candidates for each position.
+So from February to April a larger number of internships is available in the Online Platform to which you can apply.
+The IAESTE U.S. outbound exchange team reviews each student’s application and internship preferences, and may conduct interviews with the top candidates for each position.
 One student is selected as the nominee for each international internship placement.
-An alternate is also selected for each position, in case the initial selection declines the nomination or is unable to participate.
-Once a student accepts the nomination, their application is sent to IAESTE in the host country who conduct a final review of the nomination alongside the host company to ensure that the candidate is a good fit.
+An alternate may also be selected for each position, in case the initial selection declines the nomination or is unable to participate.
+Once a student accepts the nomination, their application is sent to IAESTE in the host country who conducts a final review of the nomination alongside the host company to ensure that the candidate is a good fit.

-*Please contact firstname.lastname@example.org if you are interested in an internship beginning in fall 2020 or spring 2021.
+*Please contact firstname.lastname@example.org if you are interested in an internship.

 What Are The Benefits?

 In addition to professional experience within your field of study, you will have an opportunity to gain unique insights into another country’s culture and professional dynamic.
 IAESTE interns receive a salary that covers at least the cost of living in their host city (housing, transportation, and meals).
 IAESTE provides assistance with the work authorization and visa process.
 Local Committees, volunteer groups of local university students in each host city, typically arrange the housing accommodations, coordinate your arrival and reception, and organize social gatherings that provide you with a chance to meet other international trainees and local students.
-Upon return to the United States, you receive access to the global IAESTE Alumni Network with over 9,000 members.
+Upon return to the United States, you are invited to join the global IAESTE Alumni community that is active in various groups.
 Check out our Testimonials page for more information from our participants on the IAESTE experience.